SPU-SYR/1Stairfor1Person/README.md

 ## 5. Demonstration
 **Procedure**
 > #### 1.
-Use openpose for checking whether person is doing several step-excercises:
+Use Pretrained pose estimation model for checking whether person is doing several step-excercises:
 > ```
-> * Openpose code runs in javascript
+> *  Pretrained pose estimation model code runs in javascript
-> * OpenPose source code is from https://google.github.io/mediapipe/solutions/pose.html
+> *  Pretrained pose estimation model source code is from https://google.github.io/mediapipe/solutions/pose.html
 > ```
 > #### 2.
 Use loadcells for checking total count a person stepped up and down the step-box checking difference of weights measured
 > ```